enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 In this course you'll be learning the modern version of Python called **Python 3**.

-Python 3 is easier for beginners to understand and is updated frequently, so there're fewer bugs.
+Python 3 is easier for beginners to understand and is updated frequently, so there are fewer bugs.

 That being said, some programmers still use versions of Python 2.

 Since you might come across it on your learning journey, you should be aware that it exists!

-To showcase the differences between the two, in Python 3 text is printed as follows:
+As an example of the difference between the two: in Python 3, text is printed as follows:

 ```python
 print('Python 3')
 ```

-In older versions, text is printed like this:
+And in older versions, text is printed like this:

 ```python
 print 'Python 2'